-Knowing the analytic expression of generating function is only the first step of the study.
-Understanding the analytic structure and fully using it in various situations are more interesting.
-Here we give some brief discussions.
-Although in this paper we have only focus on the generating function of reduction, First our results should be useful for the evaluation of master integrals.
-For example, since the parameters ${\bm t}$ have played the role of the mass, if we set $M_i=0$ in \eref{Jt-0}, the generating function ${\cal G}$ studied in the section \ref{sec6} will give the expansion of massive scalar integrals by the massless integrals.
-Another example is following.
-Currently the standard way to compute master integrals is to use the differential equation \cite{Kotikov:1990kg,Kotikov:1991pm,Bern:1993kr,Gehrmann:1999as}, i.e., finding \bea {\d \over \d s}{\cal I}=A_s {\cal I}~~~ \eea When acting ${\d \over \d s}$ on the master integrals, we get integrals with nontrivial numerators and higher power of propagators at the left hand side of \eref{diff-I}.
-After reducing them to the basis, we get the right hand side of \eref{diff-I}.
+The knowledge of reduction coefficients is also useful for the evaluation of master integrals.
+For example, since the parameters ${\bm t}$ have played the role of the mass if we set $M_i=0$ in \eref{Jt-0}, the generating function ${\cal G}$ studied in the section \ref{sec6} will give the expansion of massive scalar integrals by the massless integrals.
+Another example is the following.
+Currently, the standard way to compute master integrals is to use the differential equation \cite{Kotikov:1990kg, Kotikov:1991pm, Bern:1993kr, Gehrmann:1999as}, i.e., finding \bea {\d \over \d s}{\cal I}=A_s {\cal I}~~~ \eea When acting ${\d \over \d s}$ on the master integrals, we get integrals with nontrivial numerators and higher power of propagators at the left-hand side of \eref{diff-I}.
+After reducing them to the basis, we get the right-hand side of \eref{diff-I}.
 Since the generating function contains all information of reduction, one could read out the matrix $A_s$ directly from it.
-Furthermore, one could try to find canonical basis \cite{Henn:2013pwa} as well as the symbol \cite{Brown:2009qja,Goncharov:2009lql,Goncharov:2010jf} directly using generating function.
-Working out these details will be our future project.
+Furthermore, one could try to find canonical basis \cite{Henn:2013pwa} as well as the symbol \cite{Brown:2009qja, Goncharov:2009lql, Goncharov:2010jf} directly using the generating function.
+Working out these details will be interesting.